Jul 31, 2024

 Note

-The mixture can be prepared ahead of time and stored at Temperature-20 °C .
+The mixture can be prepared ahead of time and stored at -20 °C .
 Note that the final mixture is very viscous and should be thoroughly homogenized by pipetting up and down before usage.

 Thoroughly mix the viscous solution by pipetting up and down.